 There is a lot of talk about teenage unwanted pregnancies.
 Yet, according to the National Campaign to Prevent Teen and Unplanned Pregnancy in Washington D.C., the majority of unplanned pregnancies and abortions are actually occurring among women in their 20s.
-And 4 in 10 of those unwanted pregnancies are happening to twenty plus year old women who have some college education.
-For some having the baby is the only alternative, whether or not the consequences of this decision may have long term negative outcomes.
+And 4 in 10 of those unwanted pregnancies are happening to 20+ year old women who have some college education.
+For some, having the baby is the only alternative, whether or not the consequences of this decision may have long term negative outcomes.
 For others, the new life, though unplanned, brings great joy.
-Still for others, abortion offers a solution to an unwanted pregnancy, though most women agree that abortion is not a panacea.
+Still, for others, abortion offers a solution to an unwanted pregnancy, though most women agree that abortion is not a panacea.
 So how does one avoid becoming pregnant in the first place?

 It all begins with birth control options and which one fits your personality, lifestyle and especially your sex life.
 Even before that, though, you do need to adopt the mantra, "I will be compulsive when it comes to birth control."
 In order to achieve effective birth control and consistently avoid becoming pregnant, you need to follow the rules of your choice method, all the time.
 To guide your choice, you need to ask:

-- Do I want a long term, in place option?
+- Do I want a long-term, in-place option?

 - Can I remember to take a daily pill?